 Media Coordinator & Fishing Tech/Tackle Consultant

 Jeff grew up fishing all over Long Island starting in 1994 at the age of three years old.
 Over the years, he developed an exceptional passion for this lifestyle and has devoted himself to fishing as one of the biggest aspects of his life.
 Though he holds a masters degree in teaching for Earth & Space Sciences, he decided to follow his greatest passion in life.
 A career where he could teach people in the fishing industry, rather than science in the classroom was the answer for Jeff.
 With roots in freshwater, Jeff spent a lot of his time as a kid fishing in lakes for largemouth bass and fly fishing in rivers for trout.
 As he grew up, his interests turned towards the salt where he now spends the majority of his time.
-During the season you can usually expect to find him on our local beaches and bays pursuing striped bass, false albacore, and bluefish with an intense admiration for all species.
+During the season you can usually expect to find him on our local waters pursuing striped bass, false albacore, and bluefish with an intense admiration for all species.
 Though he still covers all types of fishing from trout to tuna, he has earned a reputation as the fly fishing & surfcasting specialist in the shop.
+Jeff currently runs a 21' Sportsman 214 Tournament Bay Boat from White Water Marine.

 Rigging Specialist & Fishing Tech/Tackle Consultant